 Durable Power of Attorney

-Durable Power of Attorney differs by remaining effective even if the principal becomes incapacitated.
+Durable Power of Attorney differs in that it remains effective even if the principal becomes incapacitated.
 It’s ideal for long-term planning where continued authority is essential.
-Usually, it covers similar areas as the General POA, such as financial management and real estate transactions.
+Usually, it covers areas similar to the General POA, such as financial management and real estate transactions.
 This form includes specific language that maintains its validity despite the principal’s incapacitation, offering consistent support in matters of ongoing concern.

 Limited Power of Attorney